Here’s the thing about hair: it’s dead. Well, at least the hair you can see is (the inside of the hair follicle is still alive).

 7. Playing With Your Hair

-I’m a victim of this because I play with my hair all the time.
+Okay… I’m guilty as charged, because I play with my hair all the time.
 I even went through a phase where I was specifically twirling sections of hair that were really damaged until it all broke off.

 When you twirl your hair or play with it at all, you cause a lot of friction between the different pieces of hair.
 Furthermore, you’re risking serious tangles that will result in breakage.

-This is a habit you really need to stop (as do I) if you want better hair.
+This is a habit you really need to stop if you want better hair.
 Continuing to twirl your hair can only end badly.

 Now that you know about these breakage instigators, you can drop them like a bad habit and start working towards healthier hair today!